calvincramer/cpu-emu/cpu-emu/mos/6502/README.md

 * At the occurrence of interrupt, the value of the program counter (PC) is put in high-low order onto the stack, followed by the value currently in the status register and control will be transferred to the address location found in the respective interrupt vector.
 These are recovered from the stack at the end of an interrupt routine by the RTI instruction.

-* since zero page is 256 bytes, this implies each page is 256 bytes?
+* since zero page is 256 bytes, this implies each page is 256 bytes

+* instructions are variable width.

 ## Memory layout